Chorizo de Bilbao

 The Guam Connection

-Chorizo bilbao is also a favorite in Chamorro dishes of the Marianas Islands.
-In fact, you can buy a three-pound bag for $19.99 from their Payless Markets.
+Chorizo bilbao is also a favorite in Chamorro dishes of the Mariana Islands.
+In fact, you can buy a three-pound bag for $19.99 from the Payless Market in Saipan.